ljhurst/math-path/README.md

 # math-path

 This is a demo repo showcasing an autonomous agent.
-The agent takes a start numnber and an end number and then works to make the start number equal the end number by:
+The agent takes a start number and an end number and then works to make the start number equal the end number by:

 - Adding one
 - Subtracting one